Success is stumbling from failure to failure with no loss of enthusiasm. Winston Churchill

 FIRST, A STORY

 Twenty-four years ago, I took our two little kids to the beach for a weekend at a quaint B & B in a cove in Northern California.
 My timing could have been a whole lot better.
 Unfortunately, I had a challenging securities trial coming up four weeks later, and I was just plain scared.
 I still had fun at the beach; my kids were as sweet and hilarious at ages 8 and 5 as they are now.
-But, the cerebral assassin in charge of firing fear of failure projectiles jeered repeatedly, “Stout, you’re an impostor.
+But, the cerebral gremlin in charge of fear of failure jeered repeatedly, “Stout, you’re an impostor.
 You will fail and the client will fire you.”

 A month later, shaking in my wing-tips, I went to trial, my client’s defenses proved to be even flimsier than I had feared, and…nothing bad happened.
-The client authorized a reasonable settlement, and I was on a plane home, breathing sighs of relief while fighting off feelings of regret that I had let my needless fear of failure invade my time with my kids.
+The inhouse lawyer authorized a reasonable settlement, and I was on a plane home, breathing sighs of relief while fighting off feelings of regret that I had let my needless fear of failure invade my time with my kids.

 First, a reality check.
 Despite what “Thought Leaders” boldly claim in TED Talks, I have trouble believing that anyone “welcomes” failure.
 The trick is not to be terrified of or paralyzed by it.
 A quick (aren’t they all?)
 Google search will turn up lots of tips on how to beat the fear of failure.
 Here are mine.
 Some may sound like cliches.
 That’s good, because cliches are usually true.

 — Never forget that we are all in the same boat; almost everyone fears failure.
 A celebrated executive coach once told me that his clients share several mindsets: They are terrified of failing, they worry that the corporate ship will run into a figurative iceberg if they turn the helm over to a lieutenant, and they want to get to know their kids better.